 How do you know if people subscribing to the CPR/AED notification are really trained and qualified?

 CPR today is very easy to perform and can be learned quickly in informal settings such as community street fairs, group training sessions, take-home DVD-based courses, or even by watching brief online videos.
 These types of training environments do not provide certificates of other forms of skill documentation.
 Automated External Defibrillators (AEDs) actually require no training to use.
-Therefore, there is no ability or even reason to verify that someone volunteering to help others with CPR or an AED has been formally trained.
+Therefore, there is no reason or even ability to verify that someone volunteering to help others with CPR or an AED has been formally trained.
 Learn how you can help save a life in this one-minute American Heart Association video showing Hands-Only CPR in action.

 What does a CPR notification look and sound like?